palantir1997/palantir1997/README.md

 Passionate about building secure systems through hands-on cybersecurity and infrastructure engineering.

-Currently completing a comprehensive Cybersecurity Bootcamp with focus on security architecture, penetration testing, and infrastructure management.
+Completed a comprehensive Cybersecurity Bootcamp with focus on security architecture, penetration testing, and infrastructure management.
 Bringing together security expertise and full-stack development skills to design and implement secure systems.
 Strong foundation in both offensive and defensive security practices, with proven ability to lead technical teams and deliver complex projects.

 ---